mise98/Speech-synthesis/README.md

 # Speech-synthesis
-Matlab program that synthesizes word "Aalto" in finnish.
+Matlab program that synthesizes word "Aalto" in Finnish.
 (Digital Signal Processing)

 # Info
 Program synthesizes word aalto in finnish.
 It tries to emulate an audible signal that is in file aalto.wav.